Sportsman No.1 (series): Battle of the Four Kings (1995), Power Sportsman (1996) and Kairiki Battlefield (2022)

 A series of tournaments under the same core concept as Sportsman No.1, with the competitor pool made up of Sumo wrestlers and Strongmen.

 Amateur Sportsman (1995-1996)

 A side series produced in conjunction with the Japanese Olympic Committee under the working title Clash of Olympians.
 In this case, amateur refers to athletes who are not being paid in professional leagues, rather than true amateur.
-The lineups consistently almost entire of current and former Olympians, and is widely referred to as "Olympian Sportsman" among fans.
+The lineup is consistently most of current and former Olympians, and is widely referred to as "Olympian Sportsman" among fans.

 Speed Sportsman (1996)

 A one-time special that featured exclusively high-speed events revolving around running.
 This tournament is notable for having the debut of the now iconic event Shotgun Touch.

 Queens Challenge Battle (2002–2004)

 A women's spinoff of Sportsman No.1 that features a group of women taking on modified events.